Generic selectors

 BehaviorTerritorial, displays to femalesLess aggressive, schools with other females

-Color morphs will sometimes complicate things.
-There are blue females and orange males in some populations.
+Keep in mind that color morphs can sometimes complicate things, there are blue females and orange males in some populations.
 But in the most common form available in the hobby, the blue male/orange female pairing is standard.

 Average Size & Lifespan

-Red Zebra Cichlids are a medium-sized mbuna, reaching 4.
-5 inches (10.
-13 cm) in captivity.
+Red Zebra Cichlids are a medium-sized mbuna, reaching 4–5 inches (10–13 cm) in captivity.
 Some reports suggest they can reach 6 inches under ideal conditions, but 5 inches is more typical.
-Males are the larger sex, while females stay an inch or so smaller.
+Males are the larger sex; females stay an inch or so smaller.

-With proper care, Red Zebras can live 5.
-10 years in a home aquarium.
-Reaching the upper end of that range requires consistent water quality, a balanced diet, and a well-managed tank environment.
-Their hardiness is one of their best traits.
-They’re more forgiving than many mbuna species.
+With proper care, Red Zebras live 5–10 years in a home aquarium.
+Reaching the upper end of that range requires consistent water quality, a balanced diet, and a well-managed tank.
+Their hardiness is one of their best traits, they’re more forgiving than many mbuna species, which is exactly why they make such a good entry point into this side of the hobby.

 Care Guide